Front page

 7.Reduce bureaucracy that hampers competitiveness and increase the efficiency of the public sector.

-b.
-We will reduce the reporting burden on businesses by 50% through automation, digitisation and smarter use of data.
+a.
+We will reduce the time it takes for state and local authorities to make decisions on planning and permits by three times , andreduce the reporting burden on businesses by 50% through automation, digitisation and smarter use of data (including the application of artificial intelligence).

 8.We will implement the European Green Deal in a way that supports the competitiveness of Estonian businesses.